-1. Since ESA is a facility dedicated to ILC beam-tests, experimenters have control over its operation during their shifts.
-This means that frequent accesses are possible, and the experimenters have full control over the beam conditions.

-- 2. The long bend immediately upstream of ESA allows control over the bunch length in ESA via the phase of the accelerating RF in the linac.
-See table I. - 3.
-ESA is equipped with several cranes that facilitate installation of the measurement aparatus (described in subsection III A).
+- 2. Since ESA is a facility dedicated to ILC beam-tests, experimenters have control over its operation during their shifts.
+This means that frequent accesses are possible, and the experimenters have full control over the beam conditions. - 3.
+The long bend immediately upstream of ESA allows control over the bunch length in ESA by setting the phase of the accelerating RF in the linac.
+See table I. - 4.
+ESA is equipped with several cranes that facilitate installation of the measurement apparatus (described in subsection III A).

 Upstream of the collimator experiment were four RF cavity beam position monitors (BPMs).
-These were arranged as two doublets; one 44.5 m and one 4 m from the collimator teststand.
-Downstream were two triplets of BPMs; one 13 m away, and the other 29 m.
+These were arranged as two doublets; one 44.5 m and one 4 m from the collimator test stand.
+Downstream were two triplets of cavity BPMs; one 13 m away, and the other 29 m.
 The trajectory reconstructed from these measurements was used to calculate the kick received from the collimator wakefield.

-With an estimated 1 μ m uncorrelated, RMS, error on the position measurement from each BPM, the theoretical measurement accuracy of the kick measurement is ~ 40 n·rad.
-As the downstream BPMs were part of an evolving R&D project, their arrangment was altered for some of the run periods referred to in this paper.
-The changes, however, were simple rearrangements of the BPMs, as well as the addition of an extra BPM, thus having negligble impact on the theoretical resolution of the wakefield kick measurement.
+With an estimated 1 $\mu$ m uncorrelated, RMS, error on the position measurement from each BPM, the theoretical measurement accuracy of the kick measurement is ~ 40 n·rad.
+As the downstream BPMs were part of an evolving R&D project, their arrangement was altered for some of the run periods referred to in this paper.
+The changes, however, were simple rearrangements of the BPMs, as well as the addition of an extra BPM, thus having negligible impact on the theoretical resolution of the wakefield kick measurement.

-A. Collimator Wakefield Aparatus
+A. Collimator Wakefield Apparatus

 A so-called "wakefield box" was installed in ESA for the purpose of testing various collimators.
-This aparatus is detailed in [5], and a schematic is shown in figure 1.
+This apparatus is detailed in [16], and a schematic is shown in figure 3.